KSPModdingLibs/KSPCommunityFixes/README.md

   - Rotation can now be properly used in a robotic controller.
   - Remove the -86°/86° hardcoded limitation of `hardMinMaxLimits`, it is now -180°/180°.
   - Fix many issues and state inconsistencies.
+  - An optional `DockingPortExtendedRotation.cfg.extra` MM patch extending rotation range to 360° is available in the `Extras` folder.
+Copy it to your `GameData` folder and remove the `.extra` extension to use it.
 - **[AutoStrutDrift](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/21)** [KSP 1.8.0 - 1.12.3]<br/>Improves the overall physics stability when using autostruts and prevent autostrut induced deformations following vessel modification events (decoupling, docking/undocking, fairing separation...).
 - **ModuleIndexingMismatch** [KSP 1.8.0 - 1.12.3]<br/>Prevent modules persisted state from being lost in existing saves/ships following a mod installation/uninstallation/update.
 Note that this won't handle all cases, but it massively reduce occurrences of that issue.
 - **PackedPartsRotation** [KSP 1.8.0 - 1.12.3]<br/>Fix part rotations not being reset to their pristine value when a non-landed vessel is packed, resulting in permanent part rotation drift when docking and other minor/cosmetic issues.